 The forum is used to advise senior management on policy and strategy regarding succession planning and the development and retention of senior executives and management teams, as well as, handling other matters as required.

-The Committee also makes recommendations regarding changes to the structure, size and composition of the board; ensuring adequate succession planning for the board and senior management; recommendations for appointments to the board, appointment of the Chairman of the board; appointment of Non-Executive Directors including Independent Directors, membership and chairmanship of board committees.
-The Committee shall also undertake a review of the company’s overall corporate governance arrangements and receive reports on the views of the company’s shareholders.
+The Committee also makes recommendations regarding changes to the structure, size and composition of the Board; ensuring adequate succession planning for the Board and senior management; recommendations for appointments to the Board, appointment of the Chairman of the Board; appointment of Non-Executive Directors including independent Directors, membership and chairmanship of Board Committees.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.